analogsenses/source/source/about/index.markdown

 Special plugins used include [Footnotes Popover](https://github.com/mattgemmell/footnotes-popover) by [Matt Gemmell](http://mattgemmell.com), [Octopress Responsive Video Embed](https://github.com/optikfluffel/octopress-responsive-video-embed) by Udo Kramer, and [Octopress Spotify Play Button](https://github.com/mrcasals/octopress_spotify_play_plugin) by Marc Riera.

-Custom Web fonts used throughout the site include [Lamplighter Script](http://www.myfonts.com/fonts/fontdiner/lamplighter-script/) and [Atrament Web](https://typekit.com/fonts/atrament-web) in the site’s header and also in the titles and headings.
+Custom Web fonts used throughout the site include [Garden Grown](http://www.myfonts.com/fonts/cultivated-mind/garden-grown/) and [Bebas Neue](http://www.fontfabric.com/bebas-neue/) in the site’s header and also in the titles and headings.
 The body font is [Proxima Nova](https://typekit.com/fonts/proxima-nova), which should improve readability, especially on high-resolution (a.k.a.
 Retina) displays.

 Images are usually hosted on [Flickr!](http://www.flickr.com/photos/analogsenses/)